st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

         self.add_resource()
 ```

-- **Import Libraries:** Import modules for logging, request handling, MySQL interaction, and MLflow.
+- **Import Libraries:** Import modules for logging, request handling, PostgreSQL interaction, and MLflow.

 - **Initialize Parameters:**
   - Set host, ports, database credentials, and ML service settings.

 - **Configure Flask App:**
-  - Create a Flask application and set up the MySQL database configuration.
+  - Create a Flask application and set up the PostgreSQL database configuration.

 - **Initialize API and Parser:**
   - Set up a RESTful API and a request parser.

 - **Set Up Database:**
-  - Create an instance of the MySQL database and link it to the tracking service.
+  - Create an instance of the PostgreSQL database and link it to the tracking service.

 - **Configure MLflow:**
   - Set the tracking URI for MLflow using the provided credentials.